barbajs/barba/source/docs/getstarted/basic-transition/index.md

 # Basic transition

-## Syntax

-One of the most important thing that you will use is `transitions`.
-Barba allows you to define **global transitions**, that run everywhere on your site, and/or **specific transitions** that can be used for navigating from one page to another.
+One of **the most important thing** that you will use is `transitions`.

+## What is it?

+A transition run between two pages of your site, leading the user to see a **fluid and smooth animation** instead of a browser "force reload" with a blank page.

 A basic transition is made of a `leave` animation, that is executed when leaving the current page, and an `enter` animation that is executed when entering the next page: